fedemoles/fedemoles/README.md

 <br>

-- 🌱 I’m Front-End Developer (Web Development, JS, REACT), and I currently studying other frameworks and programming languages.
+- 🌱 I’m Front-End Developer (Web Development, Javascript, React Js), and I currently studying other frameworks and programming languages.

 - 📫 How to reach me **fededevcod@gmail.com**.